Fall Soccer – General Information

 You may register in any AYSO region.
 Region 13 practices and plays on fields in Pasadena and La Cañada.

 Region 13 additionally has volunteers to run the “back office” and make it easier for you to be a team coach or referee.
-For 2022, coaches will be able to manage their roster through Google Sheets, and referees will have a new scheduling web site, with mobile upload of game cards.
+Coaches will be able to manage their roster through Google Sheets, and referees will have a new scheduling web site, with mobile upload of game cards.

 Fees, Scholarships, and Refunds